EfyaDufie2020/Static-Website-with-S3-bucket/README.md

 ### Access your website
--Copy your S3 website endpoint URL
+- Copy your S3 website endpoint URL
--Open it in your browser to see your live website! 🎉
+- Open it in your browser to see your live website! 🎉

 > ![website screenshot](Screenshots/display_website.PNG)